Comic Fiesta: History

 In 2011, Comic Fiesta was moved to Kuala Lumpur Convention Centre.
-Comic Fiesta 2011 attracted 15,293 visitors over 2 days and Comic Fiesta 2012, also held at the Kuala Lumpur Convention Centre drew over 30,000 visitors across two days (22 & 23 December 2012), and was attended by renowned Japanese artists such as Redjuice, Kurata Yoshimi and bless4.
+Comic Fiesta 2011 attracted over 15,000 visitors over two days; and Comic Fiesta 2012, also held at the Kuala Lumpur Convention Centre, drew over 25,000 visitors across two days (22 and 23 December 2012), and was attended by renowned Japanese artists such as Redjuice, Danny Choo and bless4.
+Internationally, various doujinshi writers from India, Sri Lanka and Indonesia also took part in it.